 Zunal is a free and easy way for students (and teachers) to create webquests (though they might be more appropriately called Internet Scavenger Hunts).
 Zunal also acts as the host for the webquest or scavenger hunt after its been created.
 All “webquests” that are created using their fairly scaffolded system are listed on the site, so there are plenty of examples.

 Writing reviews about places where students traveled or lived is another good writing opportunity.
-They can leave comments on places at Trip Wolf, Gogobot, or on Go Planit, three large travel guides on the web.
+They can leave comments on places at Gogobot, a large travel guides on the web.
 Here are some recent additions to this list that also related to travel:

 I’ve posted about Culture Crossing before.
 It’s a wonderful social studies resource, but I neglected to include that it would be a great opportunity for authentic writing, too.
 It’s a unique resource for information about different countries.
 It provides some basic demographics, but it also shares details about communication style, dress, gestures, etc. It’s unlike any other source of information about countries that’s on the web, and accepts user contributions.
 Certainly, English Language Learners are well-positioned to write about their native countries.